-File Form 1099-DIV, Dividends and Distributions, for each person to whom you have paid dividends (including capital gain dividends and exempt-interest dividends) and other distributions on stock of $10 or more; for whom you have withheld and paid any foreign tax on dividends and other distributions on stock, for whom you have withheld any Federal income tax on dividends under the backup withholding rules; or to whom you have paid $600 or more as part of liquidation.
+File Form 1099-DIV, Dividends and Distributions, for each person to whom you have paid dividends (including capital gain dividends and exempt-interest dividends) and other distributions on stock of $10 or more; for whom you have withheld and paid any foreign tax on dividends and other distributions on stock, for whom you have withheld any federal income tax on dividends under the backup withholding rules; or to whom you have paid $600 or more as part of liquidation.

 Distributions to participants of $10 or more from your pension plan, 401(k) etc., must be reported with the appropriate codes.
 Coordinate with your actuary or plan administrator to determine who will be responsible for filing 1099-Rs.
-Cost of current life insurance protection provided by a pension plan, death benefit payments made by employers that are not made as part of a pension, profit-sharing, or retirement plan, and reportable disability payments made from a retirement plan must also be reported on form 1099-R.
+Cost of current life insurance protection provided by a pension plan, death benefit payments made by employers that are not made as part of a pension, profit-sharing, or retirement plan, and reportable disability payments made from a retirement plan must also be reported on form

-For 2017, late rollover contributions to an IRA certified by the participant are reportable in boxes 13a and 13b on Form 5498.
+Late rollover contributions to an IRA certified by the participant are reportable in boxes 13a and 13b on Form 5498.
 The self-certification code is reportable in box 13c.

 There are several other situations that require reporting, such as payments to fish vendors, Archer Medical Savings Account payments, health savings accounts, real estate transactions, barter transactions, and cancellation of debt.
 Contact us for further information on these types of reporting.